Rodz13/Accordion/README.md

     With NextJS server rendering, automatic code splitting for faster page loads and built-in CSS, Sass support, and support for any CSS-in-JS library make React applications has never been easier, plus it is easy to configure and it has a very easy to navigate documentation.

     Data is fetched from the api that's mentioned on the [task instructions](https://gist.githubusercontent.com/huvber/ba0d534f68e34f1be86d7fe7eff92c96/raw/508f46dbf6535f830aa92cf97359853c5700bab1/mock-progress) via getStaticProps() function that we export from the page component used to generate data on the build time.
+    Note that there are a couple of typos on the data provided, such as `"name": "Accomiplishment"` and `birthdate`.
+Also 2 properties have the handler `name` instead of `description`.

     The end-to-end(e2e) tests rely on [cypress](https://docs.cypress.io).
     Cypress is a developer-friendly tool operates directly in the browser using a DOM manipulation technique and enables front-end developers and QA engineers to write automated web tests while eliminating pain points.